remi-chatbot/remi-chatbot.github.io/README.md

 Issues:
 + [x] The local storage has misleading keys. => unified with `acnt::` prefix.
++ [x] Theme setup
+  + [x] Bug exists.
+The theme is not consistent between images and sys prompt.
+The main reason is that the sys is inited before the themeId is generated.
+  + [x] `## getInitialSystemPrompt Topics:  ` will be executed twice.
+Not at deployment.
+(Ignore issue)
+  + [x] The bug remains at deployment.
+The theme is not set.
+You will see different topics on screen and the chatbot's description.
 + [ ] Fix bugs found by Sam and Hiroko.
 + [ ] Encrypt keys.
++ [ ] When open 'https://a-conect.github.io/chat' directly, there will be 404.